 In February, Medicare paid billions in taxpayer dollars to nursing homes nationwide that were not meeting basic requirements to look after their elderly residents.

-One out of three elderly patients wind up in nursing homes every year, landing in facilities that fail to follow basic care standards laid out by the federal agency that administers Medicare.
+One out of three elderly patients winds up in nursing homes every year, landing in facilities that fail to follow basic care standards laid out by the federal agency that administers Medicare.

 The report concluded that the government could be spending taxpayer money on facilities that endanger people’s health.